wpmudev/signup-language/README.md

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

+## Usage

-## Select Language at Signup gives users the ability to set the site language when creating a new site on your WordPress Multisite network.
+Select Language at Signup gives users the ability to set the site language when creating a new site on your WordPress Multisite network.

 ### The Ultimate Language Selector